Paradise Fears: History

 In June 2014, drummer Lucas Zimmerman announced he would be leaving the band to return to school to do humanitarian work.
 In his goodbye post, he expressed continued love and support for the band.
 Joey Russ, formerly a member of The Role Call, took over as the live drummer of the band until late 2015.

 In July 2014, Paradise Fears announced that they had signed with Nashville label DigSin and released their next single, "You to Believe In".
 They supported the single by setting out on their first full US headlining tour, the Live Forever Tour, featuring support from Hollywood Ending, Against the Current, William Beckett (former frontman of The Academy Is...), and Nick Thomas of The Spill Canvas.

 In 2015, the band did two conventional tours.
 They set out early in the year on the Good Guys & a Girl Tour with Andy Grammer, Alex & Sierra, and Rachel Platten.
 In November 2015 they were on The Returning West tour with The Rocket Summer, in which Daniel Sumstine played live drums.

 Following The Returning West Tour, the band's full-length album Life in Real Time was released via DigSin on December 4, 2015, and was followed by a "bus tour" which allowed fans in major cities along the east coast and in the Midwest who had pre-ordered the album to attend private performances on the band's tour bus.
 They played an album release show in New York City in early January 2016 at The Studio at Webster Hall.
 The rest of the year was nearly silent with the exception of a few college shows and two opening performances with Before You Exit.

 In October 2016, Sam Miller took to the band's tumblr to speak on the silence of the band during 2016.
-While he stated that the band isn't breaking up, they are slowing down and exploring other outlets. "as long as the six of us exist, there will always be a paradise fears," Miller wrote.
+While he stated that the band isn't breaking up, they are slowing down and exploring other outlets.
+"As long as the six of us exist, there will always be a Paradise Fears", Miller wrote.
 This was followed by an announcement of three shows in New York City, Cambridge, and Chicago to happen in January 2017 and the release of a new "more than acoustic" EP, Someone Else's Dream.

 In May 2019, the band announced that they would be holding three shows, under the title "Ten Years of Fear", playing music from the past ten years of their discography.
 These shows, taking place in July 2019, were held in Chicago, Toronto, and New York City.
 At the same time, the band re-released "Color" from their previous album Someone Else's Dream, and "Heaven (The Walkmen Cover)" on an EP.

+In April 2023, Paradise Fears announced that they would be embarking on another tour in New York City, Chicago, and Nashville.
+The tour sold out within 5 minutes of going on sale, and all the venues were later upgraded to larger spaces.

+Miller has also been a novelist and screenwriter, most noted as co-writer of the 2023 film Hey, Viktor!.